You can add custom code and scripts to your site using the Code Injection area in Website Settings.

 - Creating and adding code to Code Injection is an advanced modification that requires programming knowledge.
 Squarespace doesn't provide code-based support.

 - Code added to Code Injection fields will apply to all your site pages, regardless of any styles or style overrides you're using.
 Unlike Squarespace 7, Squarespace 5 doesn't support per-page code injection.
+If you need per-page code injection, visit Moving from Squarespace 5 to Squarespace 7.

 - You can add code within the <head> tag using the Extra Header Code field for every Squarespace 5 site.
 You must be on the Unlimited plan to access all ten code injection points (as shown in the screenshot below).